noisyboiler/wampy/README.md

 A Client is some kind of application that __calls__ or __subscribes__ to another Client, else provides something for others to call or subscribe to.
 These are "Roles" that are performed by a Client, and they are referred to as *Caller*, *Callee*, *Publisher* and *Subscriber*.

-A Router is another type of application - a message broker - that is either a *Broker* or a *Dealer* & and highly likely to be Crossbar.
+A Router is another type of application - a message broker - that is either a *Broker* or a *Dealer*, and highly likely to be Crossbar.io.

 Whatever application you're dealing with, WAMP refers to these as a __Peer__.

-With __wampy__ you can create Peers to implement WAMP roles: Callee, Caller, Publisher, Subscriber, Broker and Dealer.
+With __wampy__, you can (so far) create Peers to implement the WAMP roles: Callee, Caller and Dealer.

 ### Quickstart: wampy from a Python console.